alvarogutyerrez/TheDiscreteChoiceDataBank/README.md

 # TheDiscreteChoiceDataBank

 Below you might find several discrete choice data sets from diverse fields.
-If you want to contribute to the list with your data or another publicly available one, please send me an email at alvaro.gutierrezvargas"at"kuleuven.be, and I will be more than happy to add it to the list.
+If you want to contribute to the list with your data or another publicly available one, please send me an email at alvaro.gutierrezvargas [at] kuleuven [dot] be, and I will be more than happy to add it to the list :)